yishu-ji/yishu-ji.github.io/_pages/about.md

 I am currently a second-year Ph.D. student in [Human-Centered Computing](https://www.cc.gatech.edu/degree-programs/phd-human-centered-computing) at [Georgia Tech](https://www.gatech.edu/).
 Prior to that, I earned my B.Eng. in industrial engineering from Tsinghua University.
 During my undergrad time, I was fortunate to be mentored by some amazing researchers who inspired my current research: [Prof.Yukang Yan](https://yukangyan.info/) for using gaze behavior data to predict noticeability on motion redirection in VR environment, and [Prof.Jeff Rzeszotarski](https://jeffrz.com) for the application of LLMs on automatic exploratory data analysis.

 I believe that passive sensing data, especially wearables, quietly keep a "diary" on the rhythms of our daily life, which reveal patterns that shape an individual’s experience.
+However, sensing itself stops at recording, and emerging generative AI has the potential to read the "diary" and provide further support for users.

 With such a belief, my research sits at the intersection of behavioral modeling and human-centered AI.
 I use computational methods on large-scale sensing data to understand and predict human behavior patterns.
 Building on this foundation, I aim to design and develop AI systems that **(a) support the interpretation and development of individualized behavioral models**, and **(b) leverage these models to anticipate needs, promote wellbeing, and enhance everyday life**.